no home to land

 Commissioned by The 14th Taipei Biennial

-For the 14th Taipei Biennial, Wu Chia-Yun created a rock garden installation with photographic works.
-With a background in film set design, she arranges the space like a movie scene, paying attention to detail, mood, and storytelling.
-Artificial gardens and rocks have special meaning in Qing Dynasty.
+The project is a rock garden installation with photographic works exploring the multi meanings and transitions of identity.
+Artificial rock gardens have significant meaning in Qing Dynasty.
 Since the 17th century, Taiwanese ancestors who left southern China, longing for their homeland, have recreated Chinese-style gardens in their new environment.
 These gardens became a way to hold onto memory and identity.
-Over time, they have developed into a mix of feelings, traditions, and imagination.
+Over time, they have developed into a mix of feelings and emotions.
+While for modern Taiwanese who no longer feel connected to China, the gardens may be seen as simply something beautiful to look at.
+Through empty shots and film-subtitle-like self-questioning, I waver between the anarchic ideal of utopia and the voices of reality, presenting a state of complexity and ambiguity.

 Taipei Fine Arts Museum, Taipei, Taiwan